PhonologicalCorpusTools/CorpusTools/docs/source/string_similarity.rst

    :width: 90%
    :align: center

-5. Results: Once all options have been selected, click “Calculate string similarity.”
+6. **Results**: Once all options have been selected, click “Calculate string similarity.”
 If this is not the first calculation, and you want to add the results to a pre-existing results table, select the choice that says “add to current results table.”
 Otherwise, select “start new results table.”
-A dialogue box will open, showing a table of the results, including word 1, word 2, the result (i.e., the similarity score for Khorsi or distance score for either of the edit algorithms), whether type or token frequency was used (if the Khorsi method is selected; otherwise, N/A), and which algorithm was used.
+A dialogue box will open, showing a table of the results, including word 1, word 2, the result (i.e., the similarity score for Khorsi or distance score for either of the edit algorithms), what choice was made regarding pronunciation variants, whether type or token frequency was used (if the Khorsi method is selected; otherwise, N/A), and which algorithm was used.
 Note that the entries in the table will be written in spelling regardless of whether spelling or transcriptions were used.
 This file can be saved